 The dog calming collars work by exuding pheromones over time upon the opening of its package.
 The Adaptil Calm On-The-Go-Collar, the most reviewed dog calming collar on Amazon, is one example that uses pheromones.

-Either method, the fact that it relies on smell to bring about its magic hints at an expiry date.
+Either method, the fact that it relies on smell to bring about its magic hints at the presence of expiry date.
 Yes, these collars are not like your usual other types of collars.
-The do not follow a one time purchase model like the rest.
+They do not follow a one-time purchase model like the rest.
 They are usually packaged in a plastic wrapper and once open and exposed to the environment, the strength of the pheromones will gradually decrease.

 What Are Pheromones

 Pheromones are chemical substances organically produced by the glands of animals.
 They have a physiological effect on their kind, and in the case of dogs, it induced calmness in them.
 There are studies conducted on the efficacy of pheromones on dogs, like this one in Korea and the results were largely positive.

 Pheromones can bring about many positive behavioral changes to your dogs, other than just getting it to chill.
 Unless you want your dog to stay excited, you may want to consider getting pheromones emitting collars as the omnipotent solution to every kind of dog’s agitation.
 These are the list of positive side effects that I would love to have